AFLplusplus/AFLplusplus/docs/binaryonly_fuzzing.md

   The speed decrease is at about 50%.
   However various options exist to increase the speed:
-   - using AFL_ENTRYPOINT to move the forkserver to a later basic block in the binary (+5-10% speed)
+   - using AFL_ENTRYPOINT to move the forkserver entry to a later basic block in the binary (+5-10% speed)
    - using persistent mode [qemu_mode/README.persistent.md](../qemu_mode/README.persistent.md)
-     this will result in 150-300% overall speed - so 3-8x the original qemu_mode speed!
+     this will result in 150-300% overall speed increase - so 3-8x the original qemu_mode speed!
    - using AFL_CODE_START/AFL_CODE_END to only instrument specific parts